 I have mixed feelings.
 I hope I’m not exploiting the dead.
 Ultimately, Memories of Fire is about sympathizing with her.
 About understanding how we all redefine our selves and our memories, and try to see ourselves as the people we wish we were.

 The New York times article doesn’t try to explain Furjani’s motives, but I do.
-Her experience to me seems like a finding well-known from the psychology of memory: that memories are constructed not recorded.
-Our memories are malleable, and constantly changing.
-Our memories are redefined around our mood and self-image.
+To me, her experience echoes a well-known finding from the psychology of memory: that memories are constructed not recorded.
+They are malleable, and constantly changing.
+We redefine them around our mood and self-image.
 In other words, our memories do not define our personality – instead, our personalities define our memory.

 Maybe this is what Furjani was doing.
 It’s what we all do, every day.
 None of us want to believe ourselves worthy of abandoning a friend, of murdering captives, of a dance that would shake the universe apart.